 A “blogroll” is old school blog jargon for a list of links to other blogs.
 The tradition began in the early days of blogging as a friendly way to connect with other bloggers and share traffic.
-Few people bother with blogrolls any more but I like the idea of having a list of blogs I like reading for personal reference and making recommendations.
-Presently this list is focused exclusively on Taiwan 台灣, the main subject of my own blog these days.
+Not many people bother maintaining these lists anymore but I enjoy keeping such a page for personal reference and making recommendations.

 Travel and adventure